 Nevertheless, the PVZP insurance does not offer you the same health coverage as Czech public insurance.
 If you apply for a permanent residence permit you can participate in public health insurance.
 Therefore, you can have the same options of care as a Czech citizen.
-In other words, the government will pay insurance for you.
+In other words, you will participate in the public health insurance system and if you lose your job, you’ll be able to have it covered by the state as you search for a new one.
 And it also allows you to choose between different types of insurance.

 Some additional benefits you might not have thought of: